 The majority of buildings are not new - existing buildings are major energy users.
 With energy use predicted to increase over the coming years, how can we design more efficiently for future cities?
 How will utilities, innovation, partnerships, energy and other factors impact on this design process?

-Paul Rode will discuss his experience in developing and implementing energy savings retrofit projects, focusing on New York case studies, including his work on the green retrofit of the Empire State Building.
+Paul Rode discussed his experience in developing and implementing energy savings retrofit projects, focusing on New York case studies, including his work on the green retrofit of the Empire State Building.
+Presentation slides

 The theatre complex in the heart of Auckland’s Wynyard Quarter is a vibrant new complex designed by Moller Architects and BVN Architecture.Comprising a 660-seat, international standard theatre, bar, café, gallery space and lounge, it’s the first theatre in the Southern Hemisphere to be targeting a 5 Green Star rating for efficiency and sustainability.

 In the hyper-competitive, globalised world of the 21st century, our cities are essential enablers of innovation and economic growth.
 But the industries of the future require us to rethink the way we design and build our cities.
 Will our cities become magnets for human capital and innovation?
 Or will poor planning and lack of infrastructure investment damage the long-term sustainability of our cities and our ability to compete in the new innovation economy?